spring-epfl/quic-wf-defenses/code/process-capture/README.md

 **NOTE**: This script requires that [nfdump](https://github.com/phaag/nfdump) is installed.
 Install nfdump from the provided link as it also has **nfpcapd** (that the script requires).
 3. **parse_netflows_into_npys.py** converts the netflows from parse_pcaps_into_netflows.py to .npy files.
 Run the script with the path to the netflow files as input.
 4. **create_google_view.py** creates the Google view of network traces (used in Section 4.2.3).
 It requires traceroutes from **capture/**, as the traceroutes are used to determine which resources pass through the Google AS.
 Run the script with the path to the pcap and traceroute files as input.
+5. **create_google_handshakes.py** creates the Google ClientHello view of network traces (used in Section 4.2.3).
+Run **create_google_view.py** first, and then run this script on the traces to extract handshakes.
-3. **parse_hars_into_npy.py** converts the directory of .har files and processes them to a single .npy file.
+6. **parse_hars_into_npy.py** converts the directory of .har files and processes them to a single .npy file.
 Modify lines 96-98 with appropriate paths and run the script.

 The file **pcap_sizes.py** is a helper script to check sizes of pcaps.